-If a patient with type 2 diabetes also has complex care needs and the GP has coordinated their care using Team Care Arrangements (item 723) in addition to providing a GP Management Plan, the patient may also be eligible for up to five individual allied health services per calendar year (items 10950 - 10970).
+If a patient with type 2 diabetes also has complex care needs and the GP has coordinated their care using Team Care Arrangements (MBS item 723) and a GP Management Plan (MBS item 721), the patient may also be eligible for up to five individual allied health services per calendar year (MBS items 10950 - 10970).

-If there is any doubt about a patient's eligibility, Medicare Australia will be able to confirm the number of assessment services already claimed by the patient during the calendar year.
+If there is any doubt about a patient's eligibility, Medicare Australia will be able to confirm the number of services already claimed by the patient during the calendar year.
 The allied health professionals or the patient can call Medicare Australia on 132 011 to check this information.